Electric buses, asphalt and bridges: Politicians jostle for federal transportation cash - News Break

 The 2,380 transportation projects requested this year hit essentially that same price tag, according to a list released by the House Transportation and Infrastructure Committee.
 Those requests for nearly $14.9 billion came from 318 members: 213 Democrats, and 105 Republicans.

-Among legislators from the 22 states in the States Newsroom network, there were 915 projects requested, at a cost of more than $5.6 billion.
+Among legislators from the 22 states in the States Newsroom network including Wisconsin Examiner, there were 915 projects requested, at a cost of more than $5.6 billion.

 Highway resurfacing, road capacity